ulfschneider/ulf.website/content/posts/sports/2021-10-07-fairlight-strael-build-notes.md

 ## The tyres and tubes

 I´ve been riding tubeless for several years and during that time I had only two punctures which sealed by themself.
 Still, I think tubeless has two drawbacks: It can be extremely difficult to get the tyre on and off the rim.
 Doing that during a ride when it´s raining and you are tired will not be a joy.
 Having to deal with sealant and inserting a tube because the sealing didn´t work is also something you don´t want to experience.
 When riding tubeless, I still carry two replacement tubes.
 With a tubed setup I carry only a single replacement tube because in that case I can achieve a lot with patching an already punctured tube.
 A Continental GP 5000, 30 mm wide, weighs 255g.
 The suitable tube, a Continental Race 28 Wide, weighs 125 g.
 In total tube and tyre weigh 380 g.
 To compare the weight with a tubeless setup: A Continental GP 5000 S TR, 30 mm wide, weighs 320 g + 50 g sealant, wich equals to a total of 370 g.
 That makes the two setups weighing nearly the same.
 But for the tubed setup I will only carry a single spare tube and not two, like for the tubeless setup.
-That means, tubed *saves* 125 g!^[In the context of tyres and tubes, I recommend [<cite>How to change an inner tube</cite>](/2022-02-06-how-to-change-an-inner-tube/).]
+For the tubed setup I will also carry patches, which means tubed *saves* roughly 100 g!^[In the context of tyres and tubes, I recommend [<cite>How to change an inner tube</cite>](/2022-02-06-how-to-change-an-inner-tube/).]

 Also, Shimano recommends not using tyre leavers with their new rims, which might be impossible when using a tubeless setup.